 The concept we call a Universal Turing Machine (UTM) grew from Turing’s interest in Hilbert’s Entscheidungsproblem known as " the decision problem".
 By 1929 Gödel had shown that all formal systems are incomplete by their very nature so there will always be propositions that cannot be decided within any given formal system.
 By 1935 Turing was drawn deeply into working on a procedure for all decidable propositions.
 Such a procedure would be a universal algorithm able to decide all decidables, in effect, all computable numbers.
 What, we might ask, drew Turing so deeply into the decision problem.

 Let me diverge for a moment.
 Pondering the undecidable takes me back to younger years when I first wrestled with the baffling limits of “reason”.
 Wonderment with my "questioning-self" led me to interior trips I took even as as a child.
 Lying on my back looking up at the star studded sky on summer nights was one of my greatest pleasures.
-Where I grew up, on a summer night, I enjoyed lying in the grass on my back and gazing up, with wide eyed wonderment, at the moon and the stars.
+I grew up far from the city in a coal patch in the foothills of the Allegheny mountains.
+There were no night lights or commercials buildings.
+On a cloudless night the hills would glisten under a full moon .
+On a summer night, I enjoyed lying in the grass on my back and gazing up, with wide eyed wonderment, at the moon and the stars.
 I could spend hours trying to figure out the idea of the "infinity" they talked about in Sunday School.

 Tarantula Nebula.
 Credit: NASA / ESA

 Close-up shot of part of the Tarantula Nebula, a small galaxy neighbouring the milky way, taken by Hubble.
 In my memory, as a child, my view of the milky way back then would have been every bit as stunning as this NASA image of a neighboring galaxy may be for us today.
 CLICK HERE FOR THE LARGER IMAGE & MORE DETAIL.